-HTCondor is built with a shared-nothing philosophy and can be easily used across shared resources to opportunistically schedule jobs on otherwise idle resources.
-It provides its own data movement and therefore requires no shared file systems.
-As a result, it scales to hundreds of thousands of cores and can be used across multiple zones and regions.
-HTCondor has been used for hybrid workloads, where the work is shared or divided between on-premises and cloud- based systems.
+HTCondor is built with a shared-nothing philosophy and is used across shared resources to opportunistically schedule jobs on otherwise idle resources.
+It provides its own data movement and therefore, requires no shared file systems.
+As a result, HTCondor scales to hundreds of thousands of cores and you can use it across multiple zones and regions.
+HTCondor has been used for hybrid workloads, where the work is shared or divided between on-premises and cloud-based systems.
 However, as its name implies, it is focused on high-throughput jobs, not tightly coupled, parallel jobs.

-Slurm and Univa Grid Engine provide a more traditional HPC cluster environment, supporting both high-throughput and high-performance parallel applications.
+Slurm and Univa Grid Engine provide a more traditional HPC cluster environment, supporting both high-throughput and high-performance parallel apps.
 They both assume a shared file system across the nodes, which eliminates the need to move the data.
-Both provide a convenient and familiar user environment for developing applications because they are often the same tools used on-premises.
+Both provide a convenient and familiar user environment for developing apps because they are often the same tools used on-premises.
 These traditional job schedulers are sufficient for small to mid-sized clusters, but as the cluster size increases, the load on the file server becomes the bottleneck for performance.
-Parallel file systems, such as Gluster and Ceph, can help with this problem when at high scale.
+Parallel and distributed file systems (see next section) can help with this problem when at high scale.
 Alternatively, where low-latency file access is not required, you can leverage Cloud Storage, which provides parallel object access by using the API or through gcsfuse, where POSIX compatibility is required.

-Finally, GCP includes a simple service for scheduling a Docker-based task on Compute Engine for high-throughput workloads: the Google Genomics Pipelines API.
-This service is simple to use but requires you to decompose the job into tasks, manage dependencies across tasks, and manage the task lifecycle.
-The dsub open source project provides a command line tool that makes it even easier to launch batch jobs and supports the Genomics Pipelines API.
+Finally, Google Cloud includes a simple service for scheduling a Docker-based task on Compute Engine for high-throughput workloads: the Cloud Life Sciences Pipelines API.
+This service requires you to decompose the job into tasks, manage dependencies across tasks, and manage the task lifecycle.
+The dsub open source project provides a command-line tool to launch batch jobs and supports the Cloud Life Sciences Pipelines API.

 Opportunities for cluster computing in the cloud

-There are many good reasons to run compute clusters in the cloud:
+There are many reasons to run compute clusters in the cloud:

 Time-to-solution.
 Launching a production-quality cluster in the cloud takes only a few minutes, from a small 10-node cluster with hundreds of available cores, to large-scale clusters with a hundred thousand or more cores.
 In contrast, building new clusters on-premises can take months to be ready for operation.
 Even when on-premises clusters are available, they typically have high utilization and long queue wait times — sometimes hours or days — before jobs are scheduled to run.
 Instead, you can build your own clusters in the cloud, use them for your workloads, and terminate the clusters when your analysis is complete.

 Lower total cost of ownership.
-GCP not only reduces time to solution, but can also reduce the total cost per run by leveraging preemptible VMs, long-term use discounts, and dynamic scaling.
+Google Cloud not only reduces time to solution, but can also reduce the total cost per run by leveraging preemptible VMs, long-term use discounts, and dynamic scaling.
 You can add nodes when jobs are queued and remove them when not needed.

 Support for collaboration.
 In many situations, the compute analysis is developed in collaboration with different people across multiple organizations.
-GCP provides project-level identity and access management tools to allow controlled access to data and analytic tools.
-Authorized users can access the same applications, data, and clusters to ensure that everyone is on the same page without having to copy data, manage versions, or sync cluster configurations.
+Google Cloud provides project-level identity and access management tools to allow controlled access to data and analytic tools.
+Authorized users can access the same apps, data, and clusters to ensure that everyone is on the same page without having to copy data, manage versions, or sync cluster configurations.

 Task-tailored resources.
 Because the cost of a job depends only on the total core hours, rather than the number instances, running clusters in the cloud allows each team or group to have their own dedicated cluster.
 This approach can alleviate another major pain point of developing policies around multi-group use.
-Each dedicated cloud cluster can then be customized and tuned to the target application.
-On-premises clusters tend to be comprised of a one-size-fits-all resource shared across the various groups and applications.
+You can then customize each dedicated cloud cluster to tune it for the target app.
+On-premises clusters tend to comprise of a one-size-fits-all resource shared across the various groups and apps.
 In such an environment, policies for sharing across the groups tend to be complex to set up and maintain.

 Integration.
 Before they can run large compute jobs, researchers do significant work to prepare the datasets.
-After moving to the cloud, these researchers can leverage the Big Data tools available in the cloud.
+After moving to the cloud, these researchers can leverage the big data tools available in the cloud.
 The outputs of the compute systems also have to be analyzed.
-Tools such as Google BigQuery and Google Cloud Datalab can provide significant advantages over those available in on-premises systems.
+Tools such as BigQuery and Datalab can provide significant advantages over those available in on-premises systems.

 While the advantages described so far are compelling, there are nevertheless some technical challenges that often hamper migration projects.

 Data Access.
-Many HPC applications require shared access to a set of files and directories.
-How this access is provided can significantly affect application performance.
-You can leverage shared data stored in Cloud Storage, in NFS servers, or using parallel file systems such as Gluster and Ceph.
+Many HPC apps require shared access to a set of files and directories.
+How this access is provided can significantly affect app performance.
+You can leverage shared data stored in Cloud Storage, in NFS servers such as FileStore, or using parallel file systems, as discussed in the Storage section.

 Inter-node latency.
-For tightly-coupled HPC applications, performance might be sensitive to the inter-node latency between nodes in the cluster.
-Because GCP provides nodes with sizes up to 64 cores, you can run 64-way parallel jobs without traversing nodes.
+For tightly-coupled HPC apps, performance might be sensitive to the inter-node latency between nodes in the cluster.
+Because Google Cloud provides nodes with sizes up to 64 cores, you can run 64-way parallel jobs without traversing nodes.
 In most cases, jobs of around 1000 cores or smaller perform reasonably well on non-specialized network hardware.

 Software license management.
-Many commercial applications require a license server, sometimes known as a key server.
-Some applications come with a built-in or recommended license server and others might be compatible with existing license-server offerings.
+Many commercial apps require a license server, sometimes known as a key server.
+Some apps come with a built-in or recommended license server and others might be compatible with existing license-server offerings.
 Some job schedulers can help with license management and stop jobs from running until a license is available.

 Recommended architectures and best practices

 Technical computing provides many tools and approaches for different circumstances.
 With so many options, you might find it difficult to get started.
-Regardless of the choice of cluster management software and scheduler, there are a number of best practices you can follow when running on GCP.
+Regardless of the choice of cluster management software and scheduler, there are a number of best practices you can follow when running on Google Cloud.

-- Build a single-application or single-group cluster.
-Traditional clusters are shared across multiple users, groups and applications, which can result in long queue times for jobs and inefficient resource usage by applications.
-On GCP, consider creating multiple clusters for each group or project, and using clusters that are optimized for particular applications that run on them.
-Whether you run one cluster for two hours, or two clusters for one hour each, the overall cost is the same, but the latter pattern will reduce queue-wait times, and improve application performance.
+- Build a single-app or single-group cluster.
+Traditional clusters are shared across multiple users, groups and apps, which can result in long queue times for jobs and inefficient resource usage by apps.
+On Google Cloud, consider creating multiple clusters for each group or project, and using clusters that are optimized for particular apps that run on them.
+Whether you run one cluster for two hours, or two clusters for one hour each, the overall cost is the same, but the latter pattern can reduce queue-wait times, and improve app performance.